mgmillani/pictikz/README.md

     cabal build

 This will generate the binary `picktiz` in `dist/build/pictikz/`.

-## Usage

-Running `pictikz FILE` will convert the file using standard settings.
-The list of options is
+# Synopsis

+    pictikz [OPTIONS...]
+FILE

+# Description

+Tikz is often used to draw graphs (i.e., networks) in LaTeX.
+Even though the resulting image can be very clean, manually writing tikz code can be time consuming, especially when the picture needs to be modified afterwards.

+On the other side of the spectrum, drawing with graphical tools like inkscape is easy, but getting a clean-looking result can be complicated.

+With pictikz you get the best of both worlds: You draw using a graphical tool and pictikz converts the resulting SVG file to tikz code, making some automatic style adjustments if you desire.

+# Features

+  - Directed and undirected graphs.
+  - Coloured, dashed, dotted and bold vertices and edges.
+  - Temporal graphs (for beamer).
+  - Labels for vertices.

+# Options

+  **-c, --colours <FILE>**

-	-c, --colours FILE         load colour definitions from FILE.
-See Colours section below for more information.
+  Load colour definitions from FILE.
+See *Colours* section below.

+  **-f, --fit WIDTH HEIGHT**

-	-f, --fit WIDTH HEIGHT     fit coordinates into a box of size WIDTH x HEIGHT without changing aspect ratio.
+  Fit coordinates into a box of size WIDTH x HEIGHT without changing aspect ratio.

+  **-g, --grid [PERCENT]**

-	-g, --grid [PERCENT]       fit coordinates into a grid (implies --uniform [PERCENT]).
+  Fit coordinates into a grid (implies --uniform [PERCENT]).
+By default PERCENT = 20.

+  **-h, --help**

-	-h, --help                 show help.
+  Show help.

+  **--latex-colours**

-	    --latex-colours        output colours in LaTeX.
+  Output colours in LaTeX.

+  **-o, --output FILE**

-	-o, --output FILE          writes output into FILE instead of stdout.
+  Write output into FILE instead of stdout.

+  **-s, --scale WIDTH HEIGHT**

-	-s, --scale WIDTH HEIGHT   scale coordinates into a box of size WIDTH x HEIGHT.
+  Scale coordinates into a box of size WIDTH x HEIGHT.

+  **-t, --temporal [START]**

+  Treat SVG layers as frames, using overlay specifications in the output.

+  **-u, --uniform [PERCENT]**

-	-u, --uniform [PERCENT]    group coordinates by distance.
+  Group coordinates by distance.
 Maximum distance for grouping is PERCENT of the axis in question.

+  **-v, --version**

-	-v, --version              output version and exit.
+  Output version and exit

-Check the `examples` folder or the man page (`pictikz.1`) for more details.

-## Conversion
+# SVG Conversion

 The SVG standard uses the concept of shapes in its definition.
 That is, there are circles, rectangles, lines and so on instead of simply pixels like bitmap formats.
 This allows a program like `pictikz` to infer what a user meant and automatically produce a prettier output.

-Details of how the conversion works are given in the man page and illustrated on the examples.
-It is important to note that `pictikz` uses its own tikz style.
+`pictikz` uses its own tikz style.
 So a dashed edges receives the tikz style `pictikz-dashed` instead of the conventional `dashed` for tikz.
 This is done in order to allow easier customization by the user.
-If you want all dashed edges to be actually dotted instead, you can do this by providing your own definition for `pictikz-dashed`.
+If you want all dashed edges to be also curved, you can do this by providing your own definition for `pictikz-dashed`.
 A sample style is given at the examples folder.

+## Nodes

+  Every circle and ellipse in the SVG file becomes a \\node[pictikz-node] in tikz.

+  Every rect becomes a \\node[pictikz-rectangle].

+  Text objects in SVG can become labels for nodes.
+For each text, the nearest node is taken.

+## Edges

+  A path is converted to an edge from its initial point to its destination.
+Intermediary points of the path are irrelevant.
+The nearest nodes are used as endpoints of the edge.

+  If the marker-end attribute of an edge is set, it is converted to \\draw[pictikz-edgeto] in tikz.
+The attribute marker-start produces edgefrom instead, and both together produce edgeboth.

+  The pictikz-thick property in tikz is set if the stroke-width attribute of the path is at least 50% larger than the minimum stroke-width and larger than the average between the minimum and maximum stroke-width.

+  An object becomes pictikz-dashed if the stroke-dasharray property is set and the length of the first dash is at least twice the stroke-width of the object.
+If it is set but smaller than that, the object becomes pictikz-dotted instead.

+## Frames

+  For temporal graphs (also known as multi-layer graphs), SVG groups are used.
+  Groups with an `id` starting with `layer` are treated as frames.
+  The order of the frames is the same as in the file.
+  Vertices which are close to each other in subsequent layers and are equal will be merged into one vertex.
+  The same is valid for edges.

-## Colours
+# Colours

 Colours can be specified in a file where each line is in one of the following formats

     <NAME> RGB [0 - 255] [0 - 255] [0 - 255]